-Elee Kraljii Gardiner is an author, editor, and creative mentor living in Vancouver, Canada.
+Elee Kraljii Gardiner is a writer, editor, and creative mentor living in Vancouver, Canada.

 She is the author of two poetry books, Trauma Head, winner of the Cogswell Award for Literary Excellence, and serpentine loop, nominated for the Souster Award.